-IODA introduces three main techniques to enhance the IOD interface and facilitate a deterministic host/SSD co-design incorporating degraded-reads seamlessly: (1) predictable mode I/Os for augmenting coarse-grained whole-device level predictability with per-I/O level predictability query via a simple flag ("Will this I/O be predictable?
-Yes/No"); This allows a more live response of the predictability status to signal the host decisively on whether and when to trigger reconstructions.
-(2) piggybacking busy remaining time for assisting the host in picking less-busy devices for reconstructions in the case of concurrent internal operations.
-Thus, we only need to wait for the least busy devices to achieve improved latencies; and (3) a stronger (un)predictable-latency-window formulation and scheduling scheme for programming a proper upper bound value of the (un)predictable window in every device of the array to guarantee a stronger predictability contract.
+IODA introduces three main techniques to enhance the IOD interface and facilitate a deterministic host/SSD co-design incorporating degraded reads seamlessly: (1) predictable mode I/Os for augmenting coarse-grained whole-device level predictability with per-I/O level predictability query via a simple flag ("Will this I/O be predictable?
+Yes/No"), which allows a more live response of the predictability status to signal the host decisively on whether and when to trigger reconstructions; (2) piggybacking busy remaining time (BRT) for assisting the host in picking less-busy devices for reconstructions in the case of concurrent internal operations, and thus, we only need to wait for the least busy devices to achieve improved latencies; and (3) a stronger (un)predictable-latency-window formulation and scheduling scheme for programming a proper upper bound value of the (un)predictable window in every device of the array to guarantee a stronger predictability contract.
 We show how the combination of these approaches is more powerful than each of the individual methods.
-Our techniques add only 5 new fields to the existing IOD-PLM interface and NVMe commands (18 lines in the Linux NVMe driver), keep the flash firmware simple (only 60 and 186 lines of new logic on 2 popular SSD platforms [24, 25], respectively), and isolate all the complexity in the host OS, with 1814 new lines in the Linux RAID ("md") sub-system.
+Our techniques add only five new fields to the existing IOD-PLM interface and NVMe commands (18 lines in the Linux NVMe driver), keep the flash firmware simple (only 60 and 186 lines of new logic on two popular SSD platforms [24, 25], respectively), and isolate all the complexity in the host OS, with 1,814 new lines in the Linux RAID ("md") sub-system.

-We performed a thorough evaluation (§6) with 9 datacenter I/O traces, 6 file system, and 15 popular dataintensive workloads.
+We performed a thorough evaluation (Section 6) with nine datacenter I/O traces, six file systems, and 15 popular data-intensive workloads.
 Compared to the baseline, IODA reduces I/O latency by 1-75× between p95-p99.99 (i.e., the 95-99.99th percentiles) and 1.7-16.3× on average.
-Compared to an "ideal" scenario where there are no writetriggered GCs, IODA is only 1.0-3.3× slower between p95-p99.99 while the baseline suffers from 1.1-88.3× degradation.
-To compare IODA with state-of-the-art approaches, we also re-implement 7 published methods that represent preemption [26-28], program/erase suspension [29-31], speculation [32, 33], GC coordination [34, 35], partitioning [36-38], "tiny-tail" controller design [10], and SLO-aware prediction [39].
+Compared to an "ideal" scenario where there are no write-triggered GCs, IODA is only 1.0-3.3× slower between p95-p99.99, whereas the baseline suffers from 1.1-88.3× degradation.
+To compare IODA with state-of-the-art approaches, we also re-implement seven published methods that represent preemption [26-28], program/erase (P/E) suspension [29-31], speculation [32, 33], GC coordination [34, 35], partitioning [36-38], "tiny-tail" controller design [10], and SLO-aware prediction [39].

-Overall, our measurements show that IODA provides a strong IOD guarantee (no I/Os delayed by GCs), even under the maximum write burst, and without sacrificing throughput; to the best of our knowledge the first flash array design that has achieved so.
+Overall, our measurements show that IODA provides a strong IOD guarantee (no I/Os delayed by GCs), even under the maximum write burst, and without sacrificing throughput-to the best of our knowledge, the first flash array design that has achieved so.